dreamcatcher-tech/network/website/blog/2022-05-14-blockchain-without-currency.md

 With no regulation, this cycle is accelerated, as the system can be used as a 'bigger fool' scheme, but is harder to squash due to its distributed nature, with a multitude of bad actors having no coordination except the same pattern of ill intent.

 Systems that launch with a 'shares' like nature, such as ICOs and other "Initial \*" offerings bake in their demise from inception by setting the exectations and incentives of multiple powerful actors in the system.

+There is no need for a currency inside the Dreamcatcher.
+The Dreamcatcher is an object model that can capture any object in the world, both real and imaginary.
+This is all that is required for trade.
+We can model a unit of USD as an object and then allow it to be transacted in a programmable way.
+There is no need to attempt to put an intrinsic value inside our network - we derive our value from being the interaction choice for all other objects, of which other blockchain networks are but a small subset.